Tracks Behaviors Preferences

 - "Move track focus" cycles repeatedly through tracks: When using the up and down arrow keys to change which track is focused, moving the focus off one end (top or bottom) makes the focus jump to the other end.

-- Type to create a label: When enabled "on" (default), if there is already a label track that has the yellow focus border, you do not need to use "Add Label at Selection" or its Ctrl + B shortcut to create a new label.
+- Type to create a label: The default setting is "off", when enabled "on" if there is already a label track that has the yellow focus border, you do not need to use "Add Label at Selection" or its Ctrl + B shortcut to create a new label.
 Just type your required label text to create a new label at the position of the editing cursor or selection region.
 If the label track does not have focus, use the Up or Down arrow keys on your keyboard to move focus into the label track.

-When this preference is disabled, typing never creates a label in the focused label track.
+When this preference is disabled (default), typing never creates a label in the focused label track.
 This lets you use shortcuts (for example, transport shortcuts to play audio related to the editing cursor or selection) without accidentally creating an unwanted label.
 When you want to create a new label, use "Add Label at Selection" or Ctrl + B or "Add Label at Playback Position" Ctrl + M.

 - Enable scrolling left of zero: Enables you to scroll to the left of time zero on the Timeline.
 The default setting is "off".
 This can be make Scrubbing from the start or end of the track easier when using pinned play head.

-- Solo Button: The button on the Track Control Panels can behave in three different ways:
+- The Button: button on the Track Control Panels can be set to behave in three different modes: